BrookTsui/BrookTsui.github.io/_pages/archive.md

 This is the PDF version (Chinese) of my report at the Physics Hall about black hole thermodynamics and negative temperature.

-It is a brief introduction to the topic covering the derivation of Hawking temperature, the discussion of negative temperature and exotic-BTZ black holes.
+A brief introduction to the topic covering the derivation of Hawking temperature, the discussion of negative temperature and exotic-BTZ black holes.

 2. String Theory and CFT